 DVD to MKV/MP4 Dual Audio Ripper

 If you are looking for an all in one DVD ripping solution, AnyMP4 DVD Ripper is of your top choice, especially for me who want to rip and backup DVD to MP4 MKV AVI with dual or even multi audio tracks and you are also able to do so for iPhone iPad Apple TV and many other devices including your VR headsets.
-As previously tested, AnyMP4 DVD Ripper is fully compatible with macOS High Sierra as well as Windows 10.
+As previously tested, AnyMP4 DVD Ripper is fully compatible with macOS High Sierra and it has been updated to 64 bit for macOS Mojave as well as Windows 10.

-There are some other reasons about my recommending AnyMP4 DVD Ripper.
-It is the default setting in AnyMP4 to keep all your audio tracks, making it easy to whose who’d like to have there DVD copies in multi audio but you are always free to pick up your favorite two or three you need.
+There are some other reasons for my recommending AnyMP4 DVD Ripper.
+It is the default setting in AnyMP4 to keep all your audio tracks, making it easy to those who’d like to have their DVD copies in multi-audio but you are always free to pick up your favorite two or three you need.

 How to Compress DVD to H264 with Dual Audio Tracks